gsi-upm/sematch/README.md

 The goal of the sematch is to provide several core tools for semantic similarity analysis.
 Aiming this goal, Sematch has several guiding principles in development.

 - Provide a convenient framework for developing and evaluating semantic similarity metrics and provide easy interface in developing similarity based applications.
-- Connect the textual world with KGs by providing linking and disambiguations.
-This could be viewed as application of semantic similarity metrics.
-Also, linking and disambiguation could be useful for higher level applications.
+- Provide a convenient framework for interacting  KGs by providing entity linking and disambiguations, entity feature extraction, since KGs contain various textual descriptions and structural relations.
+- Provide a convenient frameowrk for performing semantic similarity analysis such as similarity graph.

 ------------------